dwyertyrell/chat-app/README.md

 # Chat App

 A cross-platform mobile chat application built with **React Native** and **Expo**.
 Using **Google Firestore Database** and **Firebase Cloud Storage** as a backend (BaaS) for authentication, database and cloud storage.
 This app enables users to communicate, share images, and send their location in real-time, optimized for both Android and iOS devices.
+This project was developed as part of CareerFoundry’s Achievement 5 Project and shows key skills in JavaScript mobile application development, real-time data management, device integration, and accessibility.

 ---